-One in 55 million—that's the chances of a woman becoming pregnant with quintuplets, and LDS mom Jamie Scott is the one.
+One in 55 million—that's the chances of a woman becoming pregnant with quintuplets, according to baby2see.com.
+And LDS mom Jamie Scott is the one.

 After struggling for years with infertility, Jamie told Inside Edition she and her husband, Skyler Scott, were overjoyed to find out she was pregnant with the help of fertility medication.
 Though Jamie told South West News Service high hormone levels made her suspect she was pregnant with more than one baby, she had no idea she was pregnant with five until her first ultrasound.